flippant/parse/README.md

 `//parse filter (add|remove) [substring]`
 Adds/removes substring to monster filter list.
 Substring is not case sensitive; replace all spaces with underscores and exclude commas.
 If substring begins with '!' it will exclude any monsters with that substring.
 If substring begins with '^' it will only include exact matches.
 For example:
+* `schah` will include Schah and all of his minions.
 * `!schah` will exclude Schah and all of his minions (Schah's Bhata, etc.).
 * `^schah` will only include Schah, and not his minions.
 * `!^schah` will exclude only Schah.